Explore Courses

 Conclusion

 Internationally, the majority of candidates are within the competent to good user range (Band 6.06.5).
-Having some organized practice, practice tests, and close monitoring with IELTS band score charts or calculators, you will be able to exceed the average and achieve your objectives.
+However, with structured preparation, practice tests, and regular tracking through the IELTS listening band score chart and IELTS academic reading band score, you can surpass the average and reach higher bands for your goals.

 FAQs